DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/Validation-profiles.md

 > Note:  The validation profiles FastTab is only displayed from Document types that have valid validation options

+Create new validation profile:
 - To create a new record, select the **New** button in the validation profiles FastTab.
 - Specify the **Name** and **Description** of the profile.
 - Select the **Name** hyperlink or the **Setup** button to update profile details.

+Copy existing validation profile:
+- To create a new record by copying an existing record, select the applicable document type, select the existing record to copy and select the **Copy** button in the Validation profiles FastTab.
+- Specify the **Name** and **Description** of the profile.
+- Select **Copy**.
+- Select the **Name** hyperlink or the **Setup** button to update profile details.

+Add validation rules to profile:
 - Select **Add** to add the validation rule.
 - Select the **Validation rule**.
 - Select the **Error tolerance** to specify the validation level.
 If a validation rule fails, this will be used to determine how it reacts.
 Options: